shell-operator logo

 • The recursive search for hook files is performed in the hooks directory.
 You can specify it with --hooks-dir command-line argument or with the SHELL_OPERATOR_HOOKS_DIR environment variable (the default path is /hooks).

-• Every executable file found in the path is considered a hook.
+• Every executable file found in the path is considered a hook (please note, lib subdirectory ignored).

 • Found hooks are sorted alphabetically according to the directories’ and hooks’ names.
 Then they are executed with the --config flag to get bindings to events in YAML or JSON format.